 This chart of Wal-Mart (WMT) stock acts as an example:

-The 3 simple moving average method could be interpreted as follows:
+The 3 simple moving average method works as follows:

 - The first crossover of the quickest SMA (in the example above, the 10-day SMA) across the next quickest SMA (20-day SMA) acts as a warning that prices might be reversing trend.
 A trader would usually not place an actual buy or sell at this time.